jhennies/CebraEM/cebra-em/README.md

 A CebraEM project is wrapped around a MoBIE project and can be directly opened within the MoBIE viewer (https://github.com/mobie/mobie-viewer-fiji) (1).

-Note that we are currently supporting MoBIE version 2.0.0
+Note that we are currently supporting MoBIE version 2.0.0 (Attached to the latest release).

 ## References